BrAtUkA/PySockets-p2p/README.md

  Current Clients:  0

 ```
-This will Bind the Server To The Given ip and port, And this will start listening For Incoming Requests from both Hosts and Clients, and manage Data Accordingly
+This will Bind the Server To The Given ip and port, And the server will start listening For Incoming Requests from both Hosts and Clients, and manage Data Accordingly

-# - Hosts/Clients can be handled via PyHostJoinAPI.exe -
+# - Hosts/Clients can be handled via [PyHostJoinAPI](https://github.com/BrAtUkA/PySockets-p2p/blob/main/vsProject/PythonHostJoinAPI.zip) -

 ### Manual Host/Join: